Limp Bizkit: Stampede of the Disco Elephants and Still Sucks (2012–2022)

 Limp Bizkit performed as headliners of the ShipRocked 2015 cruise from February 2 to 6.
 Other bands present were Chevelle, Black Label Society, P.O.D., and Sevendust among others.
 The band announced their major 2015 tour called "Money Sucks", a Russian 20-date tour to take place during October and November celebrating Limp Bizkit's 20th anniversary.
 The tour name was a nod to the difficult economic situation that Russia was facing at the time.
-The tour gathered criticism as the band performed in Crimea, who had been illegally annexed by Russia in 2014, showing flags saying "Crimea = Russia".
+The tour gathered criticism on the background of the Russo-Ukrainian War and Durst's behavior, who was shown in a picture that had surfaced during the tour, holding a flag saying "Crimea = Russia" in reference to the illegal annexation by Russia.

 Before the band traveled to Europe to attend the "Money Sucks" Tour, Sam Rivers was diagnosed with a degenerative disease of the spinal discs that was complicated due to a pinched nerve, causing a lot of pain in such areas and which prevented him from being with the band.
 23-year-old German bassist Samuel Gerhard Mpungu replaced Rivers for the tour.

 Limp Bizkit offered several concerts in the United Kingdom during winter 2016 alongside Korn.
 Regarding this tour, Fred says: "You may have experienced a lot of cool concerts in your life, but I can guarantee you that an evening with Korn and Limp Bizkit will always and forever be your favorite.
 No one brings the party harder, heavier, and more exciting than us.
 No one.
 And ... make sure you get plenty of rest the night before.
 It's time to bring it back!"

 Because of little information and constant delays for the release of Stampede, in an interview/talk with the podcast "Someone Who Isn't Me", Wes said that Fred "isn't happy" with what he was working on.
 The guitarist said that Durst will "just keep working on something until he's happy with it, even if it takes years and years".

-DJ Lethal resumed performing with the band on March 17, 2018 at the Storm the Gates festival in Auckland, New Zealand.
-On July 8, 2019 the band played a new song from their forthcoming album called "Wasteoid" live in Paris.
+DJ Lethal resumed performing with the band on March 17, 2018, at the Storm the Gates festival in Auckland, New Zealand.
+On July 8, 2019, the band played a new song from their forthcoming album called "Wasteoid" live in Paris.